chussong/virasoro/README.md

 | -b | first provided value is \[b\] instead of c |
 | -bb | first provided value is \[b^2\] instead of c |

-There is also a configuration file, config.txt, which contains the default values of these options so you can change them there as well.
-The command line options override the entries in config.txt.
+There is also a configuration file, created at ~/.config/virasoro\_defaults.txt, which contains the default values of these options so you can change them there as well.
+The command line options override the entries in virasoro\_defaults.txt.
 The entries mean the following:

 | Option | Description |
 | ------ | ----------- |